tgoetz/orderservice-demo/README.md

 # API Documentation

 ## Product Resource
-CRUD resource for lsiting, creating, updating and deleting products
+CRUD resource for reading, creating, updating and deleting products

 ### Get all active products
 Returns JSON data of all active products.
 Products are active if they are not deleted.